East Asia·China·Updated May 3, 2026

 What scams target tourists in Hangzhou?

-The most frequently reported tourist scams in Hangzhou are Fake Longjing Tea Scam, Overpriced Tea House Ceremony Pressure Sales, Airport Taxi Overcharging, with 2 classified as high severity.
+The most frequently reported tourist scams in Hangzhou are Fake Longjing Tea Scam, Fake Longjing Tea Plantation Guide Overcharge, Airport Taxi Overcharging.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Hangzhou?

-Taxis in Hangzhou carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Hangzhou carry documented risk for tourists — 2 transport-related scams are on record.
 Use only metered taxis from the official rank outside arrivals, or book via DiDi from the designated pickup area.
 The metered fare to Wulin Square area should be approximately 100–130 RMB.
 Insist on the meter before entering the vehicle; if refused, take the next taxi.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Hangzhou safe at night for tourists?